lucylow/Yeezy-Taught-Me/README.md

 ---
 **Web application for machine learning training Next Character Predictions using Long Short Term Memory Model (LSTM) and Time Series Prediction.
 Train model to generate random text based on patterns in a given text corpus.** As Kanye West said:
 > Lack of visual empathy, equates the meaning of L-O-V-E.

+The #TFWorld TF 2.0 Challenge is a skill contest where participants must build or migrate a functioning TensorFlow 2.0-powered solution, such as but not limited to a model, a mobile or web application, or an art installation using TensorFlow 2.0.

+Creativity: How original and innovative is the product?
+Is there already an existing model or software application with similar functionality?
+Does this project integrate deep learning in an innovative, unexpected way?

+Technical Complexity: Does the product integrate a large number of components?
+Is it widely useful, and scalable?
+Is the software application or model usable in a production setting?

+Social Impact: What kind of social or business value could this product deliver?
+How does this software application use deep learning to make the world a little bit better, and to positively impact people’s lives?

 ---